megastep/makeself/README.md

 `AddType application/x-makeself .run`

-**Important note for recent GNU/Linux distributions:** Archives created with Makeself prior to v2.1.2 were using an old syntax for the _head_ and _tail_ Unix commands that is being progressively obsoleted in their GNU forms.
+**Important note for certain GNU/Linux distributions:** Archives created with Makeself prior to v2.1.2 were using an old syntax for the _head_ and _tail_ Unix commands that is being progressively obsoleted in their GNU forms.
 Therefore you may have problems uncompressing some of these archives.
 A workaround for this is to set the environment variable $_POSIX2_VERSION to enable the old syntax, i.e. :

 `export _POSIX2_VERSION=199209`